Omari Salisbury: Personal life

-Salisbury lives and works in the Central District in Seattle, and is the father of three children.
+Salisbury lives and works in Seattle's Central District and is the father of three children.
 His son, Omari "Omi" Salisbury, has traveled with his father for work, interned for Converge Media, and as of 2021 had been attending Loyola University of Chicago to study journalism.
 Omari Salisbury is the brother of Chukundi Salisbury, a 2020 candidate for Washington State House 37th District (see 2020 Washington House of Representatives election).

 Salisbury's mother is Harriet G. Walden, an activist and reverend who founded the non-profit Mothers for Police Accountability in 1990 after two of her sons (one of whom was Omari Salisbury, and both minors at the time) were arrested and beaten by officers of the Seattle Police Department.
 She has also served on the Seattle Community Police Commission since its inception in 2013.

 Career

 Salisbury spent an early phase of his career reporting from Africa and the Middle East.
 He helped launch both TV and radio stations across Tanzania, Rwanda, and Kenya.
 He worked for Clouds TV International, the first and only urban African entertainment TV Station in the United Arab Emirates, as the marketing director, COO of Status Communications & Status Bookings, and CEO of Status Communications.
 While in this position, Salisbury orchestrated a partnership with FremantleMedia International to bring Got Talent to Kenya.
-Salisbury also worked to help bring musical talent to the annual 20-city Serengeti Fiesta concert series in Dar es Salaam, Tanzania from 2000 to 2016.
+Salisbury also worked to help bring musical talent to the annual 20-city Serengeti Fiesta concert series in Dar es Salaam, Tanzania, from 2000 to 2016.

-Upon returning to Seattle full time, Salisbury founded Converge Media in 2017.
+After returning to Seattle full time, Salisbury founded Converge Media in 2017.

 In January, 2019, Salisbury helped launch Africatown Media Network, a media engine with the original purpose to connect viewers to recordings of the Africatown Land Trust meetings, which was later expanded to media platforms like the Africatown Media Blog and Converge's Morning Update Show, to present Black community members with information and points of view given directly by leaders of community organizations, city staff members, and elected officials in the Greater Seattle area.

 Following Washington Governor Jay Inslee's March 2020 stay-at-home order, The Morning Update Show pivoted their mission to center on providing Seattle and King County residents with transparent, up-to-date information on how to get through the sudden outbreak in the county without what they saw as the sensationalism of larger contributors to the 24-hour news cycle.
 The goal of the show at this time was to help Converge's target demographic of "Black and urban audiences" in the Seattle metropolitan area through the upheaval of the outbreak.
 They approached this by live-streaming readings of children's books with Seattle School Board Director Brandon Hersey, updates on the school board's plans for remote education, and financial literacy workshops.